 This problem of littoral drift is still encountered by modern coastal engineers on almost every coastal project.
 Let’s see this in more detail.

-where Q is the littoral drift (in m3/year), K is a coefficient (depending on parameters like wave steepness, sand grain sizes, etc.), H is the wave height at breaking (in m) and θ is the angle of incidence of waves on the coastline at the breaker line (in degrees).
+where Q is the littoral drift (in m3/year), K is a coefficient determined by sand grain size and by wave-breaker type (spilling or plunging), H is the wave height at breaking (in m) and θ is the angle of incidence of waves on the coastline at the breaker line (in degrees).
 This formula shows the importance of the wave height, as anyone would suspect.
 It also shows the importance of wave incidence: littoral drift is nil with frontal waves (when wave crests are parallel to the coastline, θ = 0°), it increases with wave incidence up to 45° and reduces beyond that.
 The average wave direction thus determines the volume of sediment transported along the coastline and a sound knowledge of the wave climate and of wave propagation to the coast is required.

 The main difficulty of computation of the coastline evolution is that waves reshape the sandy seabed.
 This leads to an “iterative” computation of wave refraction and diffraction: the larger the wave incidence, the larger the littoral drift and the more the seabed is reshaped, which in turn changes the wave propagation pattern and requires a new computation, etc.